Who we are

 Linda Leith - President & publisher

-David Gawley has years of experience in financial analysis.
-Before joining Linda Leith Publishing, he worked in the Operating Department of Canadian Pacific Railway, developing and implementing systems.
-A native of Toronto and graduate of Trinity College at the University of Toronto, he is treasurer of the Friends of the Westmount Public Library and an editor of Canadian Rail, the magazine of the Canadian Railroad Historical Association.
+Before joining Linda Leith Publishing soon after the company was incorporated in 2011, David worked in the Operations Department of the Canadian Pacific Railway, developing and implementing systems.
+A native of Toronto and graduate of Trinity College at the University of Toronto, he had years of experience in financial analysis.
+He accepted several volunteer positions in retirement, including working as treasurer of the Friends of the Westmount Public Library, as secretary of the Volunteers’ Association at the Montreal Museum of Fine Arts, and as an editor of Canadian Rail, the magazine of the Canadian Railroad Historical Association.

 Ann Charney